Beautiful and Affordable Floral Cornucopia Thanksgiving Centerpiece Idea For Fall

 After searching my pantry and fridge I decided to use some cranberries that I had purchased for a thanksgiving potluck we are going to have at our church.
 Perfect!

 I just love the way the fresh cranberries look with the little white pumpkins.
 Isn’t it a beautiful contrast?
+Plus all of the different textures really adds to the “horn of plenty” cornucopia, and makes my table look like there has been a bountiful harvest haha

 I decided not to set the rest of the table because I really wanted the focus of the post to be on the beautiful centerpiece.
-Some simple white candles add just the right amount of elegance once lit.
+Some simple white taper candles add just the right amount of elegance once lit.

 I love this centerpiece so much, and I feel like the options are endless when it comes to the flowers and containers that could be used.
 I already have some ideas spinning around for next year!